Tomas-Juri/STAG-AUIUI-P8VT/docs/2024/index.md

 - Spolecenstvo Simona - Binary Brothers: https://utb--2024-spolecenstvo-binary.azurewebsites.net/
 - Internal_Test: https://utb--2024-internal-test.azurewebsites.net/

+Additional Topics:
+- Overview of Azure resources.
+- How is application connected to database ?
+- If we have Time - Infrastructure as code and Pulumi
-How can i get my release running automagically after a new build ?
+- How can i get my release running automagically after a new build ?

 More info: